Battle of nerves between TMC and BJP amid changing political equations in North Bengal | Politics

 Similarly, in Alipurduar, Jalpaiguri and minority- dominated Dinajpur and Malda -- the saffron camp was steadfast in exploiting the issue of infiltration to outsmart the TMC.

-According to sources in the BJP, the social work carried out by the RSS further worked in favour of the party, which came out with flying colours in 2019.
+According to sources in the BJP, the social work carried out by the RSS in around 300 tea gardens in the Terai-Dooars region further worked in favour of the party, which came out with flying colours in 2019.

 The TMC, which was grappling with infighting, corruption and communal clashes at that time, had failed to hold on to its bastions.
 The ruling party, however, did not take this setback lying low and initiated necessary measures to change the ground-level equations in the region.